sanjeevonline/blog.sanjeevonline.com/contents/articles/2010-10-30-Package-By-Features/index.md

 * Package by feature
 * Package by layer

-In my experience, the package-by-feature style seems to be the superior of the two:
+In my experience, the package-by-feature style seems to be the superior of the two.
+Here are some of the reasoning:

+<span class="more"></span>

 * <b>Higher Modularity</b>: As mentioned above, only package-by-feature has packages with high cohesion, high modularity, and low coupling between packages.
 * <b>Easier Code Navigation</b>: Maintenance programmers need to do a lot less searching for items, since all items needed for a given task are usually in the same directory.
 Some tools that encourage package-by-layer use package naming conventions to ease the problem of tedious code navigation.
 However, package-by-feature transcends the need for such conventions in the first place, by greatly reducing the need to navigate between directories.